Mobile isn’t the web.

 Needing to package up a binary for a user to install on their phone creates a wall between you and that user, which significantly alters the process of getting fixes into production.
 Feature flags can help, but in the inevitable situation when nothing short of a code change in an updated binary will solve a pressing problem, you have no choice but to spin up a fix, submit it to the App Store or Play Store, wait for the new version to go live, and then hope your customers download that latest version ASAP.

 This is why careful Mobile Release Management is so important.
-From thoughtful planning, to thorough testing, having a very organized process for pre-release fixes, feature flagging (as already mentioned), phased rollouts… following regimented steps for each launch is critical to ensuring your app faces as few problems as possible.
+From thoughtful planning, to thorough testing, to having a very organized process for pre-release fixes, to feature flagging (as already mentioned), to phased rollouts… following regimented steps for each launch is critical to ensuring your app faces as few problems as possible.

 But no matter how well you prepare, how thoroughly you test, and how carefully you roll out, there will come a day — perhaps an otherwise beautiful Saturday afternoon — where your on-call engineer will get paged that your app is crashing for 20% of users.
 They'll leave the movie theater where they had been watching Deadpool vs Wolverine (having annoyed half the audience with their audible PagerDuty alerts) and pull out their laptop to connect to the mall wifi and investigate the problem.